Shad02w/Youtube-Chat-in-Fullscreen/README.md

 - Able to separate username and comment into two line
 - Fixed the crashing issue caused by empty user name

+v.1.0.0.13 `26-Jan-2021`

+- Native chat in beta
+- Verified user is highlight as the same as owner
+- Fixed the color of member name

 ## Screenshot

 _Chat overlay on Youtube Live Replay_